SQL Serverlink

 Fivetran performs incremental updates of any new or modified data from your source database.
 During incremental updates, we request only the data that has changed since our last sync.
 We use one of the following incremental sync methods for incremental updates: change tracking (CT), change data capture (CDC), and Fivetran Teleport Sync.

-NOTE: Change tracking and change data capture are SQL Server's built-in tracking mechanisms.
+NOTE: Change tracking and change data capture are built-in tracking mechanisms of SQL Server.

-If CT and CDC are both enabled on a table, we use CDC as the incremental update mechanism.
-Use Fivetran Teleport Sync when enabling the tracking mechanisms is not an option.
+If both CT and CDC are enabled on a table, we use CDC as the incremental sync method.
+If enabling the tracking mechanisms (CT or CDC) is not feasible, then consider using Fivetran Teleport Sync as an alternative solution for capturing changes from SQL Server.

 There are several key differences between change tracking (CT), change data capture (CDC), and Fivetran Teleport Sync: